echoma/pymysql_split_tool/README.md

-# Notice

-This tool is still under development!

 # What is this?

 Mysql query will become slow when table contains millions of rows.
 A simple way of solving this probolem is spliting the big table into small ones.
 We use some method to decide which table each row should be moved into.
 A widely used method is "modulus", e.g. group rows by [ID mod 100].
 This tool will help you to do this job easily.